linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/IV - DCF Models (Chapters 13-16).md

 Value of equity per share after recapitalization = \frac{38,888}{1,537.713} = \25.29

-To the extent that stock can be bought back at the current price of  $24.34 or some value lower than$ 25.29, the remaining stockholders will get a bigger share of the increase in value.
-For instance, if Disney could have bought stock back at the existing price of $24.34, the increase in value per share would be $1.16.[17]
+To the extent that stock can be bought back at the current price of  \$24.34 or some value lower than\$ 25.29, the remaining stockholders will get a bigger share of the increase in value.
+For instance, if Disney could have bought stock back at the existing price of \$24.34, the increase in value per share would be \$1.16.[17]
 If the stock buyback occurs at a price higher than 25.29, investors who sell their stock back will gain at the expense of those who remain stockholders in the firm.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-29/1645b1ef-eae8-4434-adcf-f0fd70af65b3/0ea429ec48ba36c1ad52a26d96581ee13bd552cf5a2f4c8dacbc35ee938f5c80.jpg)